soderlind/pers-fade-away-wp-admin-bar/readme.txt

 Contributors: PerS
 Donate link: http://soderlind.no/donate/
 Tags: admin bar, hide, fade
-Requires at least: 3.1
+Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 3.9
-Stable tag: trunk
+Stable tag: 1.0.2

 Fade away the WordPress Admin Bar when you scroll down the page.